t3n0/notes/notes/other/markdown.md

 This way I don't get **plain text** suggestion but I do get **code snippet** suggestion while typing.
 Nice!

+At last, I don't like many of the default intellisense snippets.
+To avoid them to pop up while type do the following:
+- `ctrl`+`shift`+`P` to open the control palette
+- type `insert snippets` to open the list of available snippets
+- with the mouse, click on the eye icon to hide the snippet

 [teno]: https://tentacolo.com